 Funding for the retirement systems is provided by a combination of public employer and employee contributions based on percentages of each employee's compensation, with the employees' contributions being deducted from their paychecks.
 Those contribution percentages are either established in State law or by the retirement system board subject to a maximum contribution amount established in State law.
-With the exception of contributions for PERS law enforcement and public safety personnel, and the increased employee contributions for STRS, OP&F and HPRS included in the 2012 pension reform acts described below, the current contribution percentages for each system (set forth in the following table under Retirement Contributions) reflect the maximums permitted under State law.
+With the exception of employees contributions for HPRS and PERS law enforcement and public safety personnel, the current contribution percentages for each system (set forth in the following table under Pension Benefits) reflect the maximums permitted under State law.

-In 1968, the Ohio General Assembly created the Ohio Retirement Study Council (ORSC) to advise and inform them on all matters relating to the benefits, funding, investment, and administration of the five statewide retirement systems.
-The ORSC is composed of nine voting members: three members of the House appointed by the Speaker; three members of the Senate appointed by the President; and three members appointed by the Governor (one representing the State, one representing local governments, and the third representing public education institutions).
+In 1968, the Ohio General Assembly created the Ohio Retirement Study Council (ORSC) to advise and inform the legislature on all matters relating to the benefits, funding, investment, and administration of the five statewide retirement systems.
+The ORSC consists of nine voting members: three members of the House appointed by the Speaker; three members of the Senate appointed by the President; and three members appointed by the Governor (one representing the State, one representing local governments, and the third representing public education institutions).
 The five executive directors of the retirement systems also serve as nonvoting members of the ORSC.

 Under State law, each retirement system's board is required to establish a period of not more than thirty years to amortize its unfunded actuarial accrued pension liability (UAAL).
 If in any year the period required to amortize that UAAL exceeds thirty years, the board must prepare and submit to the ORSC and the applicable committees in the Ohio General Assembly, a plan to reduce that amortization period to not more than thirty years.
-Based on their most recent reporting years reflected in the following table under Pension Benefits, all of the retirement systems meet the 30-year funding requirement, with the number of years to fully amortize UAAL at nineteen years for PERS, twenty-seven years for SERS, twenty-eight years for STRS, and thirty years for OP&F and HPRS.
+Based on their most recent reporting years reflected in the following table under Pension Benefits, all of the retirement systems meet the 30-year funding requirement, with the number of years to fully amortize UAAL at nineteen years for PERS, twenty-seven years for STRS, twenty-eight years for SERS, and twenty-nine years for OP&F and HPRS.
 Prior to the 2012 pension reform acts described below, the board of each of the five retirement systems had approved and submitted to the ORSC and the applicable Ohio General Assembly committees a plan to reduce or maintain its amortization period at not more than thirty years.
 Pursuant to this continuing requirement, the OP&F board increased (effective January 1, 2014) contributions to its pension fund by reducing from 2.85% to 0.5% the amount of employer contributions directed to health care and redirecting the 2.35% difference to pensions, and the STRS board increased (effective July 1, 2014) contributions to its pension fund by redirecting to pensions the 1.0% of employer contributions previously directed to healthcare.
 The HPRS board also increased (effective January 1, 2015) contributions to its pension fund by reducing from 4.30% to 4.0% the amount of employer contributions directed to health care and redirecting the 0.3% difference to pensions.